grange85/ahfow-www/_posts/2012/2012-08-01-happy-birthday-dean-wareham-3.markdown

 <li><strong>Video:</strong> <a href="/2012/05/07/video-dean-wareham-in-psycho-babble/">Dean Wareham in Psycho Babble by Matthew Buzzell</a></li>
 </ul>

-{% aavid "MXki8W6mlcI" "Dean Wareham plays Moon Palace in a minute for MTV" %}
+{% ahfowvideo "MXki8W6mlcI" "Dean Wareham plays Moon Palace in a minute for MTV" %}

 <p>Previously on AHFoW:</p>
 <ul>